earthly/website/blog/_posts/2022-03-15-buf-protobuf.md

   RPC response type "Activities" should be named "ListResponse" or "ActivityLogServiceListResponse".
 ~~~

-This is a great catch by `buf lint`.
+This is an excellant catch by `buf lint`.
 APIs change over time, and by sharing the `Activity` type across multiple RPC definitions, I'm essentially coupling them together forever.

 Or as buf's guide states: